What Is Panic Disorder?

-During these attacks, people with panic disorder may flush or feel chilled; their hands may tingle or feel numb; and they may experience nausea, chest pain or smothering sensations.
+During these attacks, people may flush or feel chilled; their hands may tingle or feel numb; and they may experience nausea, chest pain or smothering sensations.
 Panic attacks usually produce a sense of unreality, a fear of impending doom, or a fear of losing control.

 Panic Disorder Is Triggered Or Worsened By Physiological Symptoms

 A fear of one’s own unexplained physical symptoms is also a symptom of panic disorder.
 People having panic attacks sometimes believe they are having heart attacks, losing their minds, or on the verge of death.
 They can’t predict when or where an attack will occur, and between episodes many worry intensely and dread the next attack.

 Over time the body then naturally screens for physical changes in the body that might indicate anxiety (i.e. a ‘danger’).
 Physiological hypersensitivity can often then become the cause of panic attacks as a mild change in the body (e.g. slightly faster heart rate from walking uphill) can be seen as threatening and bring on a panic attack.

 When Does It First Happen?